Is The U.S. Headed For Recession?

 David Kotok, chief economist with Cumberland Advisors, says Trump is playing a dangerous game.
 "Who wants to play a game where everybody loses?"
 Kotok says.

-Already Kotok says he's lowered growth forecasts for the second half of the year.
+Already, Kotok says, he has lowered growth forecasts for the second half of the year.
 Beyond the angry trade rhetoric, he says, the White House lacks a coherent approach to trade policy.

 "You don't invite compromise when you scream at the other guy," Kotok says.
 And, beyond that, he asks: "What's the policy of the United States?
-Is it Navarro?
+Is it [Peter] Navarro?
 Is it Mnuchin?
 Is it Wilbur Ross?
 Is it Larry Kudlow?
 Is it the president, who changes his mind back and forth every day?
 How do you proceed?"

-Kotok says businesses are delaying investments already amid the uncertainty and that slows growth.
-He's not predicting recession yet.
-But if the trade fight grows into a full blown trade war, he says that definitely could drive the country into recession.
+Kotok says businesses are delaying investments already amid the uncertainty, and that slows growth.
+He is not predicting recession yet.
+But if the trade fight grows into a full-blown trade war, he says that definitely could drive the country into recession.